 Since the offshore trust is located in an overseas jurisdiction, it will be exempt from paying UK income tax on foreign income.
 Hence, by retaining the trust’s income producing investments offshore, the trust will be able to avoid UK income tax liability.

 There are several overseas jurisdictions you can choose for your offshore trust.
 If you are considering transferring your assets to an offshore trust, these offshore trust next steps will give you an idea how to go about setting things up.
-It is also recommended to talk to a financial advisor before you start the process.
+It is also recommended to talk to a financial adviser before you start the process.

 Forming an offshore trust involves entering into an agreement with a trustee.